antoineMoPa/shadergif/doc/docs/Development/Players.md

+# The idea

+There is one editor that calls a similar interface for every platform/language.
+This way, it is easy to add new languages to ShaderGif.

 # Player kernels

-A player kernel is a class containing at least these functions
+A player kernel is a class containing at least these functions:

 	class ShaderPlayer {
 		constructor(){